chilts/chilts.github.com/git-converting-from-svn.markdown

 ---
 layout: default
-title: Git: Converting from Subversion
+title: Git - Converting from Subversion
 ---

 This little helper script can be used to convert an SVN repository into a Git